 Interpreting Sounding Results

 Accurate interpretation of sounding results is key to determining the actual bunker quantity on a ship.
 Marine engineers use sounding table interpretation to convert measured fuel tank depth into volumetric content.
-It's vital to consider the ship's trim and list, as these impact liquid distribution in the tank.
+It's vital to consider the ship's trim and list, as these impact the fluid's distribution in the tank.

 Using Sounding Tables to Determine Volumetric Content

-Sounding tables offer a standardized way to convert fuel tank depth into volume.
+Sounding tables offer a standardized way to convert fuel tank depth into volume & are always ship-specific.
+They ust bear the Flag's (or Class) stamp.
 Each tank's table considers its shape and capacity.
-Marine engineers must ensure accurate and consistent sounding measurements for effective use.

 When using sounding tables, several factors are crucial: